lidofinance/docs/docs/guides/steth-integration-guide.md

 ## wstETH

 Due to the rebasing nature of stETH, the stETH balance on holder's address is not constant, it changes daily as oracle report comes in.
 Although rebasable tokens are becoming a common thing in DeFi recently, many dApps do not support rebasing.
 For example, Maker, UniSwap, and SushiSwap are not designed for rebasable tokens.
 Listing stETH on these apps can result in holders not receiving their daily staking rewards which effectively defeats the benefits of liquid staking.
-To integrate with such dApps, there's another form of Lido staking derivative called wstETH (wrapped staked ether).
+To integrate with such dApps, there's another form of Lido stTokens called wstETH (wrapped staked ether).

 ### What is wstETH